biocodellc/archive-ppo-fims/docs/stardog.md

 # Notes on Reasoners

-First, i tested the following query in Protege under the DL Query tab (loading the two files mentioned below) and turning on the Fact++ reasoner.
+First, i tested the following query in Protege under the DL Query tab (loading the two files mentioned below) and turning on the Fact++ reasoner (supporting DL reasoning).
 ```
 'whole plant' that 'participates in' some 'vascular leaf phenological stage'
 ```
-which gave me the expected
+which gave me the expected result that plant1 and plant2 particpate in the 'vascular leaf phenological stage'

+My next task is to replicate the above results using stardog.

 Stardog supports OWL EL, RL, SL, QL, and DL.
-The following are my results in experiment with them
+The following are my results in experiment with each of these.

 To test stardog, i first downloaded the following two files (one is the ontology, with all imports made "local" and converted to n3 format):
   * https://raw.githubusercontent.com/biocodellc/ppo-fims/master/data/ontology/ppo_ingest.n3
   * https://raw.githubusercontent.com/biocodellc/ppo-fims/master/data/ontology/data_pheno_paper_test.n3

-Then, i loaded them into their own namespace, using a different reasoner specified each time i loaded.
+Then, i loaded them into their own namespace, using a different reasoner  each time i load the data.
 ```
 stardog-admin db create -n pheno_paper_test -o reasoning.type=QL -- ppo_ingest.n3
 stardog data add pheno_paper_test data_pheno_paper_test.n3